kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Operations

-Target Group: Admins/Operators who make sure the Kyma cluster is configured as needed and keeps running in a healthy and secure way.
+**Target Group**: Admins/Operators who make sure the Kyma cluster is configured as needed and keeps running in a healthy and secure way.
 Contains installation and configuration instructions, backup info, troubleshooting guides…

 ### Technical References